 (b) the question is transferred to the Tribunal under the Act section 167,

 on or after the commencement day the question is to be dealt with as if it had been referred for mediation under the Act section 54(1) and the Tribunal is to specify a person to be the mediator.

 ”.

-8 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
-15, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-15. Acts in Schedule 2 amended

-The Acts mentioned in Schedule 2 are amended as set out in that Schedule.

-”.

-Schedule 2, cl.
-10 reads as follows:

-“

-Schedule 2 — Consequential amendments

-[s.
-15]

-10. Commercial Tenancy (Retail Shops) Agreements Act 1985

-Section 12(3) is amended in the definition of “metropolitan region improvement tax” by deleting “the Metropolitan Region Town Planning Scheme Act 1959;” and inserting instead —

-“ the Planning and Development Act 2005; ”.

-”.